 All right, that's really paranoid.

-How about that for some paranoia?
+How about that for some paranormal?

-Really really paranoid.
+Really, really paranoid.

-That's the hermit kingdom for you.
+That's the Hermit Kingdom for you.

-But you know, his guys who are with him are looking at all of this and seeing their own country with economy and free fall.
+But, you know, his guys who are with him are looking at all of this and seeing their own country with economy and free fall.

 At the end of the day, it was maximum economic pressure that we brought on North Korea that brought him to Singapore to talk to us.

-And then the fact that the president went out and and focused on North Korea and our bilateral relationship and stopped focusing on this idea of a six-party framework where Russia and China were out to do us harm.
+And then the fact that the president went out and focused on North Korea and our bilateral relationship and stopped focusing on this idea of a six-party framework where Russia and China were out to do us harm.

 Instead, we exerted a lot of pressure bilaterally on North Korea.